 Migration steps

-Not for: ProsperOps is the wrong fit for non-AWS teams or those who need K8s-specific cost monitoring; staying with Kubecost is correct for K8s monitoring.
+Not for: ProsperOps is suboptimal for non-AWS teams or those who need K8s-specific cost monitoring.
+Staying with Kubecost (cluster layer) or OpenCost is correct for K8s-only scope.

 Paid plans from $500.00/mo